SashwatSJain/TheTeenCoder/README.md

 # A-Code-A-Day

-## I am a 15 year old kid who is writing 1 code a day and uploading it on github.
+## I am a 16 year old kid who likes to code and is uploading few of his projects here.

+🙂

 ## please follow at :
 https://www.instagram.com/theteencoder/